-Kelli Stanley is an award-winning author of crime fiction (novels and short stories).
+Kelli Stanley is a critically-acclaimed, multiple award-winning author of crime fiction (novels and short stories).
 She makes her home in Dashiell Hammett’s San Francisco, a city she loves to write about.

 Kelli earned a Master’s Degree in Classics, loves jazz, old movies, battered fedoras, Art Deco and speakeasies.
-She is walked daily by a Springer Spaniel named Bertie.
-She credits Raymond Chandler, Ernest Hemingway, Cornell Woolrich, Dashiell Hammett and Thomas Hardy as some of her major influences.
+She credits Raymond Chandler, Dashiell Hammett, Tennessee Williams, Cornell Woolrich, F. Scott Fitzgerald and Thomas Hardy as some of her major influences.

-Kelli is always working … more Miranda Corbie novels, more “Roman noir”, and a contemporary thriller.
+Kelli is always writing … more Miranda Corbie novels, more “Roman noir”, an international thriller and a YA series are projects in the works.
 She is a member of Mystery Writers of American, International Thriller Writers, Private Eye Writers of America, Sisters in Crime, and the International Association of Crime Writers.

-For CITY OF DRAGONS or THE CURSE-MAKER publicity, please contact Sarah Melnyk, Publicity Manager at Minotaur.
+For publicity regarding a Thomas Dunne or Minotaur release, please contact Sarah Melnyk, Publicity Manager at Minotaur.

-For all other publicity questions, please email publicist (at) kellistanley.com.
+For all other publicity questions, please email Kelli’s publicist.